HKdigital/docker-image--nginx/examples/spa-with-prerender/README.md

 # How it works

-When a request arrives at the NGINX webserver, `maps` are used to determine if the request should be prerendered.
+When a request arrives at the NGINX webserver, NGINX `maps` are used to determine if the request should be prerendered.

 Requests should be prerendered if:
  - The user agent identifies itself as a bot
- - The request is for a webpage, not another resource like an image for example
+ - The request is for a `webpage` (html), other resources like images for example should not be prerendered

+## Prerender source

+When the request has been proxied to the `prerender` service (container), the `prerender` service will request the same url from the webserver, render the content and return the rendered result.

+The `prerender` service must be able to request the original url, so url's like `localhost` usually won't work (e.g. when using docker).

+In the config file `prerender_source.conf` you can specify the url that the prerender service should use.

+## Make a test request using `curl`

 An example of doing a request like a bot:
 (in this case the user agent is set to "GoogleBot")